LokeshKonathala/TalkEasyy/README.md

-# 🚀 Talk-Easy – Real-Time Chat Application 🌐
+# 🚀 Talk-Easyy – Real-Time Chat Application 🌐

 Talk-Easy is a **full-featured real-time chat application** designed to make connecting with people **seamless, secure, and fun**.
 Built with **modern web technologies**, it supports instant messaging, media sharing, authentication, and theming.